 And I’ve always known my digestion was slow and I generally hate the cold – it’s why I moved to Queensland!
 But I thought it was just me, not that there was something wrong and that it could potentially be changed!

 It’s quite exciting really.

 While it is true that fats and protein can be converted in the body into glycogen, it is quite a difficult taxing process for the body to do it apparently.
 It does it in times of survival.
-So if you stay in this state constantly you are stressing your body out – think premature aging, break down of organs and affecting hormones etc.
+So if you stay in this state constantly you are stressing your body out – think premature ageing, break down of organs and affecting hormones etc.

 So given that we are all currently in the mode of ‘sugar is the devil’ and it causes a list two pages long of disease, this is pretty radical information.

 However Dr Ray’s explanation is that it is actually PUFAs (poly unsaturated fatty acids) which are the problem as they damage the mitochondria of the cells and ruin their ability to process sugars efficiently.
 So you can take the sugar away, but the cells are still damaged.

 So while there is way more to this, I will write about it in small chunks in the future but here is what I am working on so far to bring the metabolism back up:-